nrmkirkwood/nrmkirkwood.github.io/_projects/fumehoodfred.md

 Turning off lights and equipment after being used is already pretty common practice, so that didn’t seem like a useful avenue to explore.
 Our lab has some very power-hungry lasers and heating equipment, but in both cases, these are on turned on when needed, and necessary for research.

 But then I came across a “Chemistry World” article, “How to run a sustainable chemistry lab” (December 2021), in which fume hoods identified as a major culprit of energy waste in labs.
+There have been various [LinkedIn posts](https://www.linkedin.com/pulse/4-steps-cutting-energy-costs-fume-hoods-balcon/?trk=organization-update-content_share-article) on the topic and even [peer-reviewed publications](https://www.sciencedirect.com/science/article/abs/pii/S0360544204004906) on the huge avoidable emissions from fume hoods.

 <div class="row justify-content-sm-center">
     <div class="col-sm-6 mt-3 mt-md-0">